How To Write Descriptive Essay? Examples,Outline & Ideas

 Writer’s personal perspective:

 In a descriptive essay writer uses his own perspective to create a perception in readers’ minds.
 Due to this, it becomes easy for him to paint the exact picture of his idea in the reader’s mind.
 He tries to present the central idea at the very start so that the reader can connect with him very easily.
 The writer can make use of personification, alliteration, or imagery to depict the picture in the reader’s imagination.
-Descriptive essays are also important because these are fantastic, imagery as well as informative.
+Descriptive essays are also important because they are fantastic, imagery as well as informative.
 The write puts all of his effort to make his readers feel real happening while reading.

 Writing and Reviewing Your Descriptive Paper Writing